• Skip to primary navigation

 Cons: It’s going to take time before you establish a name and start earning your first $100 from your channel.

 You haven’t thought about this, have you?
-This is perfect for any dad that’s a die-hard fan of basketball, baseball, football, or any other sport.
+This is perfect for any dad who’s a die-hard fan of basketball, baseball, football, or any other sport.

 But we know that just because you’re passionate about basketball doesn’t mean you know every technicality of the game, which is crucial when you want to do a referee gig.